Photos: Pikachu, Storm Troopers and Comic-Book Lovers Unite at Fan Expo

 April 26, 2017

-Back for its fifth year, Fan Expo Vancouver (“Everyone is a fan of something,” claims the website) brings together an estimated 25,000 admirers of everything from Star Trek to Skyrim to celebrate the joy of going all in.
+Fan Expo Vancouver (“Everyone is a fan of something,” claims the website), brings together an estimated 25,000 admirers of everything from Star Trek to Skyrim to celebrate the joy of going all in.
+We captured all the cosplay action at last year’s event—here’s what you missed:

 This speed-dating company from Utah is on to something smart: hooking up potential lovers at comic-book conventions.
 “It’s a chance for Fan Expo attendees to find connections, be they romantic or just friendly,” explains Devan (left) pictured with Paige.
 “You already know they have something major in common with you, and it’s a safe space to explore that.”